poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 Seraphina, with an otherworldly charm, is a warlock with a pact with a celestial being.
 She specializes in crafting potions that draw upon celestial magic, offering healing and protection to those who partake.

-#### Gareth Stoneflask
+#### Barney Stoneflask
 * Race: Dwarf
 * Class: Fighter (Champion)
 * Level: 8

-Gareth, a grizzled dwarf with a sturdy build, is a seasoned warrior and master of combat.
+Barney, a grizzled dwarf with a sturdy build, is a seasoned warrior and master of combat.
+Brother of Gruff Stoneflask.
 Known for his exceptional strength and skill with weapons, he specializes in crafting potions that enhance physical prowess and endurance.

 #### Larissa Shadowblade
 * Race: Elf